-Seahawks rely on Lynch in 29-3 blowout of 49ersSeattle Seahawks' Marshawn Lynch celebrates a touchdown against the San Francisco 49ers in the second half of an NFL football game, Sunday, Sept.
+Seahawks rely on Lynch in 29-3 blowout of 49ersSeattle Seahawks wide receiver Sidney Rice holds his helmet as he stands on the field during warmups before an NFL football game against the San Francisco 49ers, Sunday, Sept.
 15, 2013, in Seattle.
-The Seahawks beat the 49ers 29-3.
 (AP Photo/Elaine Thompson)

 SEATTLE (AP) -- Richard Sherman celebrated by dancing with cheerleaders, Marshawn Lynch cut, plowed and strolled his way to three touchdowns, and Pete Carroll got one rousing birthday gift.